 What is Autism?

-The complex neurodevelopmental condition known as autism, or ASD, influences a person’s ability to communicate, interact socially, and repeat behaviors.
+The complex neurodevelopmental condition known as autism, or autism spectrum disorder (ASD), influences a person’s ability to communicate and interact socially and often includes repetitive behaviors.
 Generally, symptoms of autism appear within the early years of a child’s life, mostly before the age of three, and may last a lifetime.
-Given that it’s a spectrum, a child may have varying needs for support and different capabilities.
+Given that it’s a spectrum, a child may have different capabilities and needs for support.

 What Are the Symptoms of Autism?

-• A person with autism might have difficulty in both verbal and non-verbal communications.
-This typically includes an inability to understand social and facial cues, inability to maintain eye contact, or engaging in typical give-and-take conversations.
+- A person with autism might have difficulty in both verbal and non-verbal communications.
+This typically includes an inability to understand social and facial cues, an inability to maintain eye contact, or engaging in typical give-and-take conversations.

-• Many people on the autism spectrum have restrictive or repetitive patterns of behavior or interests.
-This can range from making repetitive sentences, following strict routines, or having strong interest in detailed parts of topics.
+- Many people on the autism spectrum have restrictive or repetitive patterns of behavior or interests.
+This can range from repeating certain phrases, following strict routines, or having strong interest in detailed parts of topics.

 What Are the Causes of Autism?